instana/helm-charts/instana-agent/README.md

 The secret you specify The secret you specify _must_ have a field called `key`, which would contain the value you would otherwise set to `agent.key`, and _may_ contain a field called `downloadKey`, which would contain the value you would otherwise set to `agent.downloadKey`.

 ## Changelog

+### v1.1.6

+* Allow to use user-specified memony measurement units in `agent.pod.requests.memory` and `agent.pod.limits.memory`.
+  If the value set is numerical, the Chart will assume it to be expressed in `Mi` for backwards compatibility.
+* Exposed `agent.updateStrategy.type` and `agent.updateStrategy.rollingUpdate.maxUnavailable` settings.

 ### v1.1.5